marnoux/stunning-dollop/README.md

-### Never be afraid to try, remember...
-Amateurs built the ark, Professionals built the Titanic.
+### John Ford was so funny that I couldn't wait to go to work in the morning.